by Robert Smith, Megan Roytman, March 13th, 2018

 Below is an illustration from the paper of a hypothetical region centered around a gene that Pathfinder may be applied to, accompanied by the mathematical model we use to fine-map SNPs and chromatin marks.

 If you would like any further information, or have questions in regards to how Pathfiner may be applied to your project, please don’t hesitate to contact Megan at meganroytman [at] gmail [dot] com

 Pathfinder is publically available as an R package here: https://github.com/meganroytman/pathfinder

 We regularly post new content, see more below:

-Insights from ‘zooming in’ to look at Local Genetics Correlation using Summary Statistics (ρ-HESS) by Robert Smith, Huwenbo Shi, and Nick Mancuso, February 8th, 2018; based on paper: Shi H., Mancuso N., Spendlove S., Pasaniuc B. Local genetic correlation gives insights into the shared genetic architecture of complex traits
+Insights from ‘zooming in’ to look at Local Genetics Correlation using Summary Statistics (ρ-HESS) by Robert Smith, Huwenbo Shi, and Nick Mancuso, Feb.
+8th, 2018; based on paper: “Local genetic correlation gives insights into the shared genetic architecture of complex traits“

-Visualizing fine-mapping studies with CANVIS, by Ruth Johnson, January 25th, 2018
+Visualizing fine-mapping studies with CANVIS, by Ruth Johnson, Jan.
+25th, 2018

-Tips for Formatting A Lot of GWAS Summary Association Statistics Data, by Huwenbo Shi, February 2nd, 2018
+Tips for Formatting A Lot of GWAS Summary Association Statistics Data, by Huwenbo Shi, Feb.
+2nd, 2018